We all have a back story.

 Sadly, the sponsor for the project (Ivy Ross) left to work for Google and the project became a sad compromise of trying to insert the color technology into the existing art e-commerce business.
 These kinds of compromises happen often and are well documented by Christensen (e.g. “cramming”).

-A more bold attempt at innovation in art.com was Klio, an attempt to establish digital décor as a new type of art experience.
+I subsequently led a far bolder attempt at innovation in art.com — Klio, an attempt to establish digital décor as a new type of art experience.

-I still believe that the “digital art” category has the potential to reinvent art and our relationship with it, but it requires some kind of “tipping point” around the notion of owning digital objects.
+I still believe that the “digital art” category has the potential to reinvent art and our relationship with it, but it requires some kind of “tipping point” around the notion of owning digital objects (NFTs?)
 Nonetheless, I filed various patents fundamental to digital art rendering and displays after I helped invent a novel file format (.art) to allow for long-playing art pieces that could evolve over the period of a year, or indefinitely!
+As far as I know, no other long-playing format has ever been invented.

 Klio re-awakened a latent interest in art and I have since produced several “generative” works of my own that use algorithms to create an aesthetic.
-Most of these works were available on Klio (now defunct after art.com abandoned the project and sold itself to Walmart) but I plan to release others in due course once I figure out where best to publish them (and if I get time).
+Most of these works were available on Klio (now defunct after art.com abandoned the project and sold itself to Walmart) but I plan to release others in due course once I figure out where best to publish them (and if I get time) — perhaps as NFTs.
 Many of my pieces explore our relationship with data and AI at a more philosophical level.
-(And there is plenty to say about that, but here isn’t a good place.)
+(And there is plenty to say about that, but here isn’t the place.)

 However, the bigger challenges I faced were in overcoming organizational cognitive illusions, hence why a good deal of my personal research has gravitated towards understanding the types of cognitive delusions that causes innovation to fail.
 This research project has often proved to be far more valuable in my consulting work than writing code to experiment with the latest AI methods.